The Corn Spirit (1) The Arguments So Far

 Eskeröd preferred an interpretation of the customs based on Gestalt psychology and the idea that tradition reflects the dominant interests of various economic and social groups.
 He considered that “man lives in a condition of absolute subjection to the group”, avoiding comparisons between traditions (Eskeröd 1947, 357-365).
 This was part of a developing wider attack on Frazer’s researches, based on a notion that he lacked respect for the internal integrity of ethnographic data, “for the way they fit together as parts of a system or have meaning for the actors” (Strathern 1987, 254-5).
 The idea was that each custom or belief should be explained in the light of local social or economic factors or the tendencies of individuals, and not by similarity to other customs or beliefs elsewhere (though particular theories of Frazer’s were criticized too).
 This was expressed in the anti-spiritual doctrine of “functionalism”, which according to Peter Munz means that “A myth or a whole system of mythology means the function it has in the social system as a whole, nothing more and nothing less”.
 This caused Frazer’s work and reputation to receive a “fatal blow” (Munz, 1973).
 Many anthropologists and folklorists joined in the attack on Frazer, eg Edmund Leach and D. Alan Aycock wrote: “Most of what he himself contributed to the study of anthropology has proved worthless” (Leach and Aycock 1983, 13).
 Folklorist Bob Trubshaw asserts that “the whole edifice built up on Frazer’s foundations was steadily dismantled by academics” (Trubshaw 1996).

 I would say in passing that I have found it difficult to see any sensible justification for the attack on Frazer’s “comparative method”.
 There cannot be any adequate reason to say that making a synthesis, pointing out similarities between beliefs or customs in different places, is inherently invalid, unless the beliefs or customs are shown to serve particular social or economic purposes.
 It is fine to assess the social role that beliefs and customs play in particular cultures and local circumstances.
 But it is not reasonable to deduce from this that drawing attention to similarities between beliefs and customs in different places is inherently wrong.
 Different views will be taken as to the significance that should be ascribed to the similarities.
 But if similarities exist, it is reasonable to draw attention to them.To deny the existence of a pattern formed by similarities is not a virtue.
 To say that is not to imply that Frazer was always justified in the comparisons he made.
 But drawing attention to similarities at least gives the opportunity to research why those similarities have happened.
-The attack on Frazer’s comparative method seems to have served the purposes of rationalist academics who wanted to minimize the importance of magical beliefs per se in history.
+The attack on Frazer’s comparative method has served the purposes of rationalist academics who wanted to minimize the importance of magical beliefs per se in history.
 Incidentally, if drawing attention to widespread similarities between beliefs and customs were actually bad scholarship, major aspects of the work of famous thinkers such as Joseph Campbell, Carl Jung and Mircea Eliade would have to be regarded as invalid.

 Hutton’s practice is the converse of Frazer’s.
 He arranges his theories to accord with the disapproval of the synthesising approach.
 He splits up customs and beliefs into small localized phenomena without any broader significance.
 This happens for instance on the subject of the Mother Goddess or Earth Goddess.
 Frazer stated that “we may conclude that a great Mother Goddess, the personification of all the reproductive energies of nature, was worshipped under different names but with a substantial similarity of myth and ritual by many peoples of Western Asia” (Frazer 1914, 1:39).
 Jane Harrison stated that “In origin there is no doubt that Pandora was simply the Earth-Mother, the All-Giver”(Harrison 1924, 65), and ”[Hera, Athena and Aphrodite] developed into a Trinity of Grace-Givers”, (ibid. p.
 108).
 But Hutton denies the validity of this type of concept.
 He states that “Asia Minor had Great Goddesses who protected kingdoms and peoples, and sometimes gave fertility, but they were particular to specific regions: nor were they interchangeable, because they had different attributes” (Hutton 2013, 393).
 Hutton also sometimes splits up a custom into different varieties of it in different time periods, emphasizing the more recent manifestations.
 This happens in relation to mumming.
 Hutton says of the mummers’ play that it “proved to have developed in the eighteenth century” (Hutton 2013, 371), though mumming is provably much older.
-Clearly Hutton’s practice in these matters is much better suited to supporting the project of interpreting history in rationalist ways than is Frazer’s.
+Clearly Hutton’s practice in these matters is much better suited than Frazer's to supporting the project of interpreting history in rationalist ways that lack any spiritual significance.

 Returning to the corn spirit issue in The Stations of the Sun, Hutton describes the positions of Mannhardt and Frazer.
 He then describes von Sydow’s argument, the support for it of his pupils and two folklorists, and the fact that it is “more or less completely accepted by social historians”.
 He states that “the Mannhardt and Frazer theory of belief in an animating corn spirit is now effectively discounted (Hutton 1996, 336-7)”.